StarGate01/ykhmac-uchost/README.md

 ### Standalone library

 The `ykhmac` library is available on PlatformIO at (TBA).
 It requires the [cryptosuite2](https://github.com/daknuett/cryptosuite2) and [tiny-AES-c](https://github.com/kokke/tiny-AES-c) libraries.
 Both the library and its dependencies are agnostic of any frameworks or hardware platforms.
+The recommendated compilation flags for those libraries are `-DSHA1_DISABLE_WRAPPER -DSHA256_DISABLE_WRAPPER -DSHA256_DISABLED -DECB=0 -DCTR=0` to minify the code size.

 This repository contains forks of both dependencies as submodules, which contains a few adjustments for PlatformIO and AVR.
 Most changes have been upstreamed, however e.g. the `__attribute__((__progmem__))` attribute for the AES lookup tables are AVR specific and are special to this fork.